-Kite flying is a much-loved national pastime in Afghanistan and the basis of Khaled Hosseini’s Broadway debut play, the Kite Runner.
-The Taliban outlawed kite flying on the grounds it distracted young men from praying and other religious activities and thus set the stage and tension of this emotional rollercoaster of a play.
+Kite flying is a much-loved national pastime in Afghanistan and the basis of Khaled Hosseini’s Broadway debut play, The Kite Runner.
+The Taliban outlawed kite flying because it distracted young men from praying and other religious activities and thus set the stage and tension of this emotional rollercoaster of a play.
 This is not for the faint of heart.

 We’ll continue after meeting some of the ebullient, friendly cast.

 Amir Arison at the stage door, graciously shaking everyone’s hand, signing everything, and taking pictures with his fans.
 He even asked me for my name!

 The Playbill with the fruits of my labor – everyone in the cast was unique and charming at the stage door.
 If it weren’t for Jennifer Lopez (J-LO) and her stepdaughter creating a scene, everything would have been perfect.
 Still, a fight ensued over the paparazzi and a car chase out in front of the theater, disrupting theater security.